-In exchange for the conveyance of the Net Profits Interest, Enduro Sponsor will receive 33,000,000 trust units.
-The unaudited pro forma balance sheet assumes Enduro Sponsor will sell 13,200,000 of the trust units at \$24.00 per unit and will incur estimated direct transaction costs of approximately \$27.0 million (comprised of underwriter, legal, accounting and other fees).
+The unaudited pro forma balance sheet assumes the issuance of [] trust units at \$ per unit and estimated direct transaction costs to be incurred by Enduro Sponsor of approximately \$30.0 million (comprised of underwriter, legal, accounting and other fees).

-Enduro Sponsor will recognize a gain on the sale of the units representing the difference between the net proceeds of the offering and the historical cost of the Net Profits Interest conveved.
+Enduro Sponsor will sell [] of the trust units to the public for cash of \$ million and recognize a gain on the sale of the units representing the difference between the net proceeds of the offering and the historical cost of the Net Profits Interest conveyed.